d1egoprog/docker-stanford-corenlp/README.md

 ## Contact

-If you have any question in deployment or build or any error is found, please contact us by opening an issue.
+If you have any questions in deployment or build and any error is found, please contact me by opening an issue.
 And contributing is always welcome.
+The [Github repository url](https://github.com/d1egoprog/stanford-corenlp-docker)